bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The two key semantic elements for your main content are the article and section elements.

-First let\'s examine the article element.
+First let&apos;s examine the article element.

-The HTML specification states that according to the World Wide Web Consortium\'s website, the article element indicates content which represents a complete.
+The HTML specification states that according to the World Wide Web Consortium&apos;s website, the article element indicates content which represents a complete.

 Or self-contained composition in a document page application or site that is independently distributable.

-That\'s quite a mouthful.
+That&apos;s quite a mouthful.

 It may help to think of a page in a newspaper.